ecotaxa/cytosense_to_ecotaxa_pipeline/README.md

 # The json extra data for ecotaxa tsv file used by main.py

-The json file is a list of object, each object describe the data to add to the ecotaxa tsv file. and could also contain the bioODV mapping.
+The json file is a list of object, each object describes the data to add to the ecotaxa tsv file. and could also contain the bioODV mapping.

 a simple extra_data.json file could be: